I NOW ONLY REPAIR BUSH VALVE RADIOS FROM THE 1940s AND EARLY 50s

 A GREAT IDEA TO SAVE YOU TIME AND MONEY

 An increasing number of people are asking sellers on auction web sites to send the radio they’ve won direct to me.
 This works well, saving you time and money and giving you peace of mind.
 You win the radio, the seller sends it directly to me, I check it over, carry out repairs if you wish, and I then send it to you.
 However, you will have to pay me the cost of posting the radio to you once I’ve checked it over. but it’s worth it to know that your radio is safe.
 PLEASE ask the seller to put your name and address in the parcel so I can contact you.
-Please also contact me first, just to make sure that it’s a radio I deal with.
-For example, I don’t deal with Philips radios.
+I only work on Bush radios from the 1940s and early 50s.
+Please contact me first with the model number of the radio.